 Port scanning is used to identify open ports available on a host.
 Hackers use it to find information on vulnerabilities that they can exploit.
 Administrators use it to verify the security policy of a server.

-Some of the methods include – Ping scan, TCP half-open, TCP connect UDP, Stealth scanning.
+Some of the methods include – Ping scan, TCP half-open, TCP connect UDP, and Stealth scanning.

 A threat is something with the potential to harm your system or network, A vulnerability is a potential weakness that can be exploited by a hacker, a risk is the potential to lose information or data if someone exploits the vulnerability.